folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 ### Related invoices

-This section displays information about invoices and invoice lines that link to this order.
+This section displays information about invoices related to this order through a purchase order line link to an invoice line.
 The invoice table list displays the following columns.
 To sort the list by **Invoice date**, click on the column header.

-*   **Vendor invoice number.** The vendor-provided identifier for the invoice related to this purchase order line..  *   **Invoice line #.** The line number of the invoice line linked to this purchase order line.
-Click on the **Invoice line #** value to open the Invoices app detail pane for the invoice line.
+*   **Invoice #.** The vendor-provided identifier for the invoice related to this purchase order line.
 *   **Invoice date.** The vendor invoice date.
 Click on the column name to sort the list of related invoices by **Invoice date**.
 *   **Vendor name.** The name of the vendor associated with the related invoice.

-*   **Status.**  The status of the invoice: Open, Reviewed, Approved, Paid, or Cancelled.
+*   **Vendor invoice number.***   **Status.**  The status of the invoice: Open, Reviewed, Approved, Paid, or Cancelled.
-*   **Quantity.** The quantity for the related invoice.
-*   **Amount.** The total amount of the invoice line calculated as the sub-total plus adjustments.
+*   **Expended amount.** The total expended amount of the invoice.
-*  **Comment.**  The invoice line comment.